At Newnham we take part in a broad range of sports and we have a fantastic sporting ethos.

 Competition in sport is very important to us as we regularly take part in many varied events.
 This is with both DRET funded competitions and Daventry Sports Partnership competitions.
 We have school teams for football, rugby, netball, cross country and athletics.
 Plus we take part in a number of other sports too.
 These include big events such as the DRET Winter and Summer Cup, where we compete against schools from around the country.
 The children are also inspired to participate in sport as they are given the opportunity to meet professional sportsmen and women from many different sports.

-We have a well established Judo club that caters for children from Reception to Year 6.
 Children from Years 1-6 are taken swimming at Daventry Leisure Centre for weekly lessons throughout the year.
 This means that we have a number of confident, able swimmers by the time they reach KS2.
 In addition children take part in award schemes for cycle training.

 During our yearly residential visits and day visits we have given the children sporting experiences such as climbing, abseiling, canoeing, raft building, problem solving, night walking, mountain walking, caving and team building.